BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ![](https://lh7-us.googleusercontent.com/tqoF0Aj51oHiApBmLQmI573TEnmElxHsqRPqrVNBQp00vwEVQpRKsnBmBv3XqxdExOTTzJuzfPpD6YXJsenAUk0YODbxn3ab2LD96nROVlldWv8W5XqIydpt5myyIbyayWM2pemVZs8w-kKx_wuLbrs)

-Figure 14: Adding a print statement to BootstrapServer.lua

 To make sure your mod is active in the game, we will add a print statement that will execute when the game loads.